Busting the myth – it’s expensive to buy property in super

 • Loan setup costs: when borrowing to buy a property, you’ll encounter several loan setup costs, including establishment fees, legal review fees, and more.

-There all standard costs to any property purchase.
+They’re all standard costs to any property purchase.
 To purchase a property in super, you need to set up a ‘Self Managed Super Fund’ or an SMSF.
 This is the legal entity that allows you to do so.
-To set up an SMSF, there is a cost as you’ll need professional accounting, legal, and compliance advice.
+There is a cost to set up an SMSF as you’ll need professional accounting, legal, and compliance advice.
 We work with a partner who can do this for you with no out of pocket expenses and for less than $4,500.

 Once you’re all set up, settled and you have a tenant in your property paying off your mortgage, there are ongoing costs for managing your property investment.